HenryQW/cs.henry.wang/site/README.md

 This research is funded by the grant EP/S010238/2 from the Engineering and Physical Sciences Research Council (EPSRC).

+### The Scottish COVID-19 Response Consortium (SCRC)

+[SCRC](https://www.gla.ac.uk/scrc) is a jointly formed to respond to [a call by the Royal Society](https://royalsociety.org/topics-policy/health-and-wellbeing/ramp/) to develop more epidemiological models of COVID-19 spread.

+Main duties:
+  - Development of interactive visualization tools to assist the modelling team.

 ### CGVC Web Master

+Main duties:
-I rejuvenated the Computer Graphics & Visual Computing (CGVC) [conference website](https://cgvc.org.uk/) with a brand new design.
-Also serve as the web master for day-to-day maintenance.
+  - Rejuvenated the Computer Graphics & Visual Computing (CGVC) [conference website](https://cgvc.org.uk/) with a brand new design.
+  - Also serve as the web master for day-to-day maintenance.

 ## ☎️ Contact